 With BS in Physics and in Mathematics and more than a decade of corporate high-tech experience, Raj returned to yoga seriously with the mindset of an educator and reformer of the narrowing and increasingly segmented “ownership” of the practice of yoga that is otherwise prevalent in the West.
 His current guru is the Father of Universal Yoga, a Vajrayana Lama Dorje, Andrey Lappa, a member of the clan of Free Yogis.

 Raj’s yoga practice and teaching is grounded by the fundamental belief that stress through the rat-race of material success is the biggest contributor to the unhappiness and increasing health issues in the world.
 Yoga helps in not only rebalancing our lives, but also in raising an intellectual awareness that we are all connected beings living off of the same quantum mechanical resources.
 This is further reinforced by stalwarts in the world of Tantric Hinduism and Buddhism such as Andrey Lappa and A.G.
 Mohan, who similarly believe that this cannot happen if the potential of yoga is handicapped to limit itself as a narrow physical practice of asana shapes.
-Raj’s current mission, along with his wife, Kelly is to educate yoga practitioners and teachers about Yoga in its authentic and universal way, enriched by centuries of lineage.
+Raj's current mission is to educate yoga practitioners and teachers about Yoga in its authentic and universal way, enriched by centuries of lineage.

 Kelly Suttell, Yoga for Life Co-Founder